Q.What is the AIUM?

 A.Access the Joint AUA/AIUM Practice Guideline.

-There are also official statements on Training Guidelines for the Performance of Ultrasound Examinations in the Practice of Urology as well as Training Guidelines for Physicians Who Evaluate and Interpret Diagnostic Ultrasound Examinations.
+There are also official statements on Training Guidelines for the Performance of Ultrasound Examinations in the Practice of Urology as well as Standards and Guidelines for the Accreditation of Ultrasound Practices.
 These two documents work together to explain the appropriate training criteria and required number of ultrasounds performed to meet AIUM's criteria.
 All three documents work together to determine if the urologist has met all the criteria for training and performance of ultrasound for urologic practice as well as the official guidelines for ultrasound of the kidney, ureter, bladder, prostate, penis and scrotum.

 Q.How does the AIUM determine the quality of the ultrasound exams performed by a practice?